Key takeaways

 Warnings of Aleve and ibuprofen

 Like other NSAIDs, Aleve and ibuprofen have black box warnings on their drug labels.
 NSAIDs carry an increased risk of serious complications, such as cardiovascular events and gastrointestinal side effects.
 Using an NSAID may lead to an increased risk of blood clots, heart attacks, and strokes, as well as stomach ulcers and gastrointestinal bleeding.
 These adverse effects can develop with short-term or long-term use.
-Tell your doctor if you have a history of heart problems, such as heart disease or congestive heart failure, or gastrointestinal problems, such as stomach ulcers, before taking an NSAID.
+Tell your doctor if you have a history of cardiovascular disease, such as heart disease or congestive heart failure, or gastrointestinal problems, such as stomach ulcers, before taking an NSAID.
 Studies suggest that naproxen has a lower risk of serious cardiovascular problems than ibuprofen and other NSAIDs.

 Avoid taking Aleve or ibuprofen if you are allergic to any ingredients in NSAIDs.
 Seek immediate medical attention if you experience an allergic reaction, which can cause symptoms like hives, itching, swelling of the face or throat, and trouble breathing.